-Note 3-Business Segments, Geographic Data, Sales by Product Group, and Major Customers
+Note 3-Business Segments, Geographic Data, Sales by Product Group and Major Customers

 The Company is a worldwide producer and marketer of children's toys and other consumer products, principally engaged in the design, development, production, marketing and distribution of its diverse portfolio.
 In 2010, the Company re-aligned its products into two new categories to better reflect the business.
-The Company's reportable segments are Traditional Toys and Electronics, and Role Play, Novelty and Seasonal Toys each of which includes worldwide sales.
+The Company's reportable segments are Traditional Toys and Electronics and Role Play, Novelty and Seasonal Toys, each of which includes worldwide sales.

-The Traditional Toys and Electronics segment includes action figures, vehicles, playsets, plush products, dolls, accessories, electronic products, construction toys, infant and pre-school toys, pet products, and related products.
+The Traditional Toys and Electronics segment includes action figures, vehicles, playsets, plush products, dolls, accessories, electronic products, construction toys, infant and pre-school toys, foot to floor ride-on vehicles, wagons and pet products and related products.

-Role Play, Novelty and Seasonal include role-play and dress-up products, novelty toys, seasonal and outdoor products, indoor and outdoor kid's furniture, Halloween and everyday costume play.
+The Role Play, Novelty and Seasonal segment includes role play and dress-up products, novelty toys, seasonal and outdoor products, indoor and outdoor kids' furniture and Halloween and everyday costume play.

 Segment performance is measured at the operating income level.
-All sales are made to external customers, and general corporate expenses have been attributed to the various segments based on sales volumes.
+All sales are made to external customers and general corporate expenses have been attributed to the various segments based upon sales volumes.
 Segment assets are comprised of accounts receivable and inventories, net of applicable reserves and allowances, goodwill, molds and tooling and other assets.

 Results are not necessarily those that would be achieved were each segment an unaffiliated business enterprise.
-Information by segment and a reconciliation to reported amounts as of December 31, 2010 and 2011 and for the three years in the period ended December 31, 2011 are as follows (in thousands):
+Information by segment and a reconciliation to reported amounts as of December 31, 2011 and 2012 and for the three years in the period ended December 31, 2012 are as follows (in thousands):